dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

  ## Misc.
- > Why are there two files titled 'readme'?
+ > Why are there three files titled 'readme'?

- This one, 'README.md' is for github. 'readme.txt' is used by Wordpress when the plugin is uploaded to the Wordpress plugin directory.
-Other than the slight formatting differences, they should be kept just about the same.
+ This one, 'README.md' is for github. 'readme.txt' is used by Wordpress when the plugin is uploaded to the Wordpress plugin directory. 'readme-for-dcj-site' is for the documentation that is hosted on [our own website](https://www.dotcomjungle.com/).
+ Other than the slight formatting differences, they should all be kept just about the same.